Generic combinatorial rigidity of periodic frameworks: The -matroids

 \subsection{An analogy to spanning trees}

-If we consider the developments of $(1,1,k)$-graphs to periodic graphs, we can develop an analogy with connectivity in finite graphs.
-This is not strictly necessary (so we simply state Lemmas \ref{lemma:11k-lifts} and \ref{lemma:112-full-lattice}), but should be instructive to readers who are familiar with the role played by spanning trees in proofs of Maxwell-Laman-type theorems.

-The following characterization of the developments of $(1,1,k)$-graphs can be derived from \lemref{development-connectivity}. \begin{lemma}\lemlab{11k-lifts} Let $(G,\bgamma)$ be a $(1,1,k)$-graph, and let $(\tilde{G},\varphi)$ be the development of $(G,\bgamma)$.
-Then, \begin{itemize} \item If $k=0$, $\tilde{G}$ has infinitely many finite connected components, and no infinite connected components. \item If $k=1$, $\tilde{G}$ has infinitely many infinite connected components, and no finite connected components. \item If $k=2$, $\tilde{G}$ has finitely many infinite connected components, and no finite connected components. \end{itemize} For all $k$, removing any edge of $G$, disconnects every connected component of $\tilde{G}$. \end{lemma} If $\rho(G,\bgamma)$ generates all of $\Z^2$, then \lemref{11k-lifts}'s conclusion can be strengthened. \begin{lemma}\lemlab{112-full-lattice} Let $(G,\bgamma)$ be a colored graph, and suppose that $\rho(G,\bgamma)$ generates all of $\Z^2$.
-Then $(G,\bgamma)$ is a $(1,1,2)$-graph if and only if its development is connected and removing any edge from $G$, results in a colored graph with disconnected development. \end{lemma} \lemref{112-full-lattice} makes the connection between spanning trees (which are bases of the graphic matroid) and $(1,1,2)$-graphs (which are bases of a matroid on colored graphs): trees are minimally connected finite graphs and $(1,1,2)$-graphs have minimally connected periodic developments if $\rho(G,\bgamma)$ generates $\Z^2$.
+If we consider the developments of $(1,1,k)$-graphs to periodic graphs, we can make an analogy to connectivity in finite graphs.
+We don't rely on \lemref{11k-lifts}, so we simply state it.
+However, readers who are familiar with the role played by trees in proofs of combinatorial rigidity characterizations may well find it instructive. \begin{lemma}\lemlab{11k-lifts} Let $(G,\bgamma)$ be a $(1,1,k)$-graph, and let $(\tilde{G},\varphi)$ be the development of $(G,\bgamma)$.
+Then removing any edge of $G$, disconnects every connected component of $\tilde{G}$.
+Moreover, the development is connected if and only if $k=2$ and $\rho(G,\bgamma)$ is all of $\Z^2$. \end{lemma} \lemref{11k-lifts} makes the connection between spanning trees (which are bases of the graphic matroid) and $(1,1,2)$-graphs (which are bases of a matroid on colored graphs): trees are minimally connected finite graphs and $(1,1,2)$-graphs have minimally connected periodic developments if $\rho(G,\bgamma)$ generates $\Z^2$.